mariapevn/lists_of_publications/grants.md

-# Participation in grants of the Russian Science Foundation (RSF) and the Russian Foundation for Basic Research (RFBR)
+## Participation in grants of the Russian Science Foundation (RSF) and the Russian Foundation for Basic Research (RFBR)

-## as a leader:
+### As a leader

 1. 16-35-00548, RFBR, mol_a, Development of new methods for remote determination of spectral characteristics of sea waves, 2016-2017
-2. RFBR grant No. 12-05-09374-mob_z for presenting the report “Two-parameter algorithm for determining wind speed from PR radar data” at the scientific event “PORSEC-2012”, 2012
+2. RFBR grant No. 12-05-09374-mob_z for presenting the report "Two-parameter algorithm for determining wind speed from PR radar data" at the scientific event "PORSEC-2012", 2012

-## as an executor:
+### As an executor

 1. 13-05-00852, RFBR, A, Development of new methods for remote diagnostics of the ocean surface and the surface wind field, 2013-2015
 2. 14-05-31517, RFBR, mol_a, Experimental and theoretical study of the influence of conditions for the formation of surface waves and rain intensity on the backscattering of electromagnetic and acoustic waves by the water surface, in relation to the problem of remote sensing of the sea surface, 2014-2015